syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 </tr>
 </table>

 You can modify the detailTemplate of exporting files using server events.
-The code snippet for this is as follows:
+The code sample for this is as follows:

 {% tabs %}